Jacqueline Gourault: Member of the Government

-On 21 June 2017, Gourault was appointed as minister attached to Minister of State, Minister of the Interior Gérard Collomb.
+On 21 June 2017, Gourault was appointed minister attached to Minister of State, Minister of the Interior Gérard Collomb.

 On 12 December 2017, Prime Minister Édouard Philippe entrusted Gourault with the informal function of monitoring the "Corsican file", following the victory of the nationalists in the territorial election.
 In 2018, Philippe mandated her with the mission of opening the dialogue between the local elected officials of the Haut-Rhin and Bas-Rhin to organise the merger of these two departments.

 On 16 October 2018, Gourault was appointed Minister of Territorial Cohesion and Relations with Local Authorities, succeeding Jacques Mézard.

 On 5 March 2022 a relatively minor cabinet reshuffle was announced, with Jacqueline Gourault stepping down and being replaced in her role as Minister of Territorial Cohesion and Relations with Local Authorities by Secretary of State Joël Giraud.
 On the same day, she was appointed to the Constitutional Council.
 She took office on 14 March 2022.